kungfuchicken/jekyll-now/about.md

 ### Diet

-I'm not a vegetarian, but I don't really eat meat, either.
-I eat a whole-plant based diet, avoiding animal proteins (especially the industrialized variet) when I can.
+I like to eat a lot of fruits and veggies.
+I'm not a vegetarian, but I don't really eat much meat, either.
+I try to eat a whole-plant based diet, avoiding animal proteins (especially the industrialized variet) when I can.

 ### Favorite Quotes